coreos/tectonic-docs/Documentation/tutorials/sandbox/install.md

 Q: How do I use kubectl?

-A: To use kubectl with the cluster, set the environment variable listed at the end of the `vagrant up` instructions.
+A: To use kubectl with the cluster, set the environment variable.

 On macOS or Linux, run: